-This model considered months as discrete time; i.e., the Company determined the age of each person and his/her salary on a monthly basis according to the growth rate.
-Thus, information on each person was developed from the beginning of the life of his/her employment contract or when he/she started earning benefits up to the month in which it reaches the normal retirement age, generating in each period the possible retirement according to the Company's turnover rate and the mortality rate according to the age reached.
-When he/she reaches the retirement age, the employee finishes his/her service for the Company and receives indemnity related to retirement.
+This model considered months as discrete time; i.e. the Company determined the age of each person and his/her salary on a monthly basis according to the growth rate.
+Thus, information on each person was simulated from the beginning of the life of his/her employment contract or when he/she started earning benefits up to the month in which it reaches the normal retirement age, generating in each period the possible retirement according to the Company's turnover rate and the mortality rate according to the age reached.
+When he/she reaches the retirement age, the employee finishes his/her service for the Company and receives indemnity related to retirement due to old age.

-The following methodology to determine the accrual for all the employees included in the agreements has considered turnover rates and the mortality rate RV-2010 established by the Chilean Superintendence of Securities and Insurance to calculate pension-related life insurance reserves in Chile according to the Accumulated Benefit Valuation or Accrued Cost of Benefit Method.
+The methodology followed to determine the accrual for all the employees adhered to agreements has considered turnover rates and the mortality rate RV-2010 established by the Chilean Superintendence of Securities and Insurance to calculate pension-related life insurance reserves in Chile according to the Accumulated Benefit Valuation or Accrued Cost of Benefit Method.
 This methodology is established in IAS 19 on Retirement Benefit Costs.

-15.4 Post-employment benefit obligations
+15.3 Post-employment benefit obligations

-Our subsidiary SQM North America, has established with its employees a pension plan until 2002 called "SQM North America Retirement Income Plan", of which an obligation is calculated measuring the expected future forecasted staff severance indemnity obligation using salary rate adjusted for inflation, mortality and turnover assumptions discounted to their present value using the interest rate defined by the authorities.
+Our subsidiary SQM North America, has established with its employees, a pension plan until 2002 called "SQM North America Retirement Income Plan", whereby obligation is calculated measuring the expected future forecasted staff severance indemnity obligation using a net salary gradual rate of restatements for inflation, mortality and turnover assumptions discounting the resulting amounts at present value using the interest rate defined by the authorities.

-Since 2003, SQM North America has offered its employees a 401K system, which does not generate obligations for the Company.
+Since 2003, SQM North America offers to its employee benefits related to pension plans based on the 401-K system, which do not generate obligations for the Company.